wfsyre/tribe-workout-bots/README.md

 Now that your app has a database, you need to create the table for your app to store data in.

 ####Setting up Database

+##### Automatic
+The bot will automatically configure its own tables if you type in the command !setup.
+This must be done after you have configured all permissions as detailed below in "slack permissions"

+##### Manual
+Alternatively you can setup the tables yourself.
 Open up command prompt/terminal.
 You will need the Heroku CLI installed, as well as Psql.
 You can look up the commands for Heroku CLI online, but if you don't want to look into that you can run the commands in the following order:
+Each table name should match what is in the code.
+These names are hard coded and your bot will fail without it.
+It is easy enough to change if you care to though.

 1. heroku login
 	a. you should be prompted to login via browser after this
 2. heroku pg:psql -a <bot name as it appears on heroku>
-3. CREATE TABLE <database name> (name text, num_posts SMALLINT, num_workouts SMALLINT, workout_score numeric(4, 1), last_post DATE, slack_id CHAR(9), last_time BIGINT);
+3. create table tribe_data (name text not null constraint tribe_data_pkey primary key, num_posts smallint default 0, num_workouts smallint, workout_score numeric(4, 1), last_post date, slack_id varchar(9));
-	a. the database name should match what is in the code. depending on what repo you cloned, it will likely be tribe_data
+4. create table tribe_workouts (name varchar, slack_id char(9), workout_type varchar, workout_date date);
+5. create table tribe_poll_data (ts numeric(16, 6), slack_id char(9), title text, options text [], channel char(9), anonymous boolean);
+6. create table tribe_poll_responses (ts numeric(16, 6), real_name text, slack_id char(9), response_num smallint);
+7. create table reaction_info (date date, yes text, no text, drills text, injured text, timestamp text);

 That's it for command line statements!
-You can double check that your table was created with the \d command after.
+You can double check that your tables were created with the \d command after.

 ##Slack Permissions